Skip to main content

 In any project, as long as there are Chat being used, memories are always being stored by default.
 These are messages from a user to the AI or vice-versa.

-To see and access this history of messages, Langflow features a component called Chat Memory.
+To see and access this history of messages, Langflow features a component called Message history.
 It retrieves previous messages and outputs them in structured format or parsed.

 To learn the basics about memory in Langflow, check out the Memory Chatbot starter example.